kajallochab/personal-portfolio/README.md

 ![banner (1)](assets/images/banner-1.png)

 This repository contains the code for a personal portfolio website.
-It showcases the my resume, projects, blog posts, and contact information.
+It showcases my resume, projects, blog posts, and contact information.

 ## Table of Contents